-Financial liabilities, which include accounts payable and accrued expenses (except tax-related liabilities), and deposits from lessees, are recognized initially at their fair values and subsequently measured at amortized cost, using effective interest method for maturities beyond one year, less settlement payments.
+Financial liabilities include accounts payable and accrued expenses (except tax-related liabilities), and deposits and other liabilities.
 All interest-related charges incurred on a financial liability are recognized as Interest Expense under Other Income (Expenses) section of the statement of comprehensive income.